-To send flowers in memory of Lee H. Turner Sr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lee H. Turner Sr., please visit our Heartfelt Sympathies Store.

 Lee was born in Dannemora, NY on Feb.
 10th, 1931, son of Charles & Elizabeth Turner (Farrell).
 In 1934 his father, a guard at Dannemora Prison, retired & the family moved to Redford, NY.
 Lee attended the Wilson 1-room grade school, then Sallaz Academy & graduated in 1948 from Plattsburg High School.
 In his teens he was a member of the Town of Saranac baseball team.
 After high school graduation he worked for a year & then attended SUNY Binghamton University, graduating in 1953.
 While in college, he worked full time for McLeans Dept. store in Binghamton, NY & played on their championship softball team (1st base).
 He then attended St. John's University Law School, evening division, in NY City graduating in 1956 & was admitted to the NY State Bar in Nov.1956, and the Federal Bar in 1959.
 While in law school he worked full time as a law clerk at the Manhattan law firm of Bleakley, Platt, Gilchrist & Walker.
 He then went to work for Allstate Insurance Company as a personal injury claims adjuster, working out of Watertown, NY.
 In 1958, he opened a law office in Norwood, St. Lawrence County NY, handling cases of all kinds in all the various courts of the state and retired in 2010.
 He then became “Of Counsel" to the law firm of Lekki Hill Duprey & Bhatt, PC, Canton, Massena & Ogdensburg NY.
 He was a member of both the New York State Bar Assoc. & the St. Lawrence Cnty Bar Assoc. during his 50+ years long legal career.
 He was one of the original founding directors of the Town of Norfolk Development Corp. which was instrumental in the re-opening of Norfolk Paper Mill.
 Starting in 1985, he was one of he founding directors of the Town of Norfolk Museum & Historical Society, served as a director for many years & continued to be a member.